Spring 2024 Recruitment

 - Experience with serial data and CAN bus is a plus

-- Experience with RF or wireless communication is a plus Familiarity with Kalman Filter is a plus
+- Experience with C-V2X communication is a plus

 Our responsibilities for the spring include: